cleppo/example.com-web-demo/roles/common/README.md

 COMMON ROLE
 =========

-This role is just a container for all the basic stuff every host in my environment should have.
+This role is just a container for all the basic components I want every host in my environment to have.

 TODO:  Get Travis CI tests working with meaningful success states.

 Requirements
 ------------

-No pre-reqs for this role since it is the basic setup for all hosts -- essentially STEP TWO
+No pre-reqs for this role since it is the basic setup for all hosts -- essentially STEP TWO after the ec2-provisioning step.

 Role Variables
 --------------